Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 After creating the account, there is no any waves token yet in the account.
 We will send some waves tokens to the account from the genesis account later.
 <img src="img/ride-account.png" alt="Ride account"/>

+### Retrieve Info of Genesis Account

-Then, Open Wave BlockChain Ops and click on retrieve button to get genesis account info, copy seed for later usage.
+Then, Open Wave BlockChain Ops on ML BPaaS and click on retrieve button to get genesis account info, copy seed for later usage.
 <img src="img/blockchainInfo.png" alt="Blockchain Info"/>

+### Connect Ride IDE to Private Waves Node

 Next, let configure Ride IDE to connect to our blockchain ops.
 Click on setting icon and click add node with External RPC URL from blockchain ops.